-uring 2013, there were 223 thoroughbred stallions registered at stud in Japan.
-78 of these were foreign-bred and 145 Japanese-bred.
-Approximately 89% of these stallions are standing in the main Hokkaido breeding region.
+uring 2016, there were 227 thoroughbred stallions registered at stud in Japan.
+59 of these were foreign-bred and 168 Japanese-bred.
+Approximately 93% of these stallions are standing in the main Hokkaido breeding region.

-The great racehorse and stallion Sunday Silence (USA),
+The great racehorse and stallion Sunday Silence (USA), who died in August 2002, was Japan's leading sire for 13

-who died in August 2002, was Japan's leading sire for 13 consecutive years from 1995 to 2007.
+Oconsecutive years from 1995 to 2007.
 His influence as a stallion has been passed on to his foals.
-Of domestic stallions, 59 of those sired by Sunday Silence were used for covering 2,441 mares in 2013.
-The number increases to 85 (and 4,816 mares) when including stallions with a Sunday Silence bloodline in the second generation pedigree, which accounts for 43% of all mares covered in 2013.
-The top four sires, in terms of the number of mares covered, in 2013 were Deep Impact (JPN) with 246, Kurofune (USA) 216, Daiwa Major (JPN) 209 and Rulership (JPN) 208.
-Deep Impact and Daiwa Major are foals of Sunday Silence.
+Of domestic stallions, 30 of those sired by Sunday Silence were used for covering 1,172 mares in 2016.
+This number increases to 84 (and 4,170 mares) when including stallions with a Sunday Silence bloodline in the second generation pedigree, which accounts for 38.7% of all mares covered in 2016.
+The top five sires, in terms of the number of mares covered, in 2016 were Rulership (JPN) with 280, Kizuna (JPN) 269, Lord Kanaloa (JPN) 267, Orfevre (JPN) 244 and Deep Impact (JPN) 243.
+Deep Impact is a foal and Orfevre is a grandson of Sunday Silence.
+Rulership and Lord Kanaloa are sired by King Kamehameha (by Kingmambo).